top of page

 For the most part, all the changes have stayed, and my family tree looks great.
 Other researchers have built upon what I've added, and I've seen photos and stories I didn't know existed.

 Using the changelog, I can see who made the change and contact them.
-Sometimes the researcher gives me new information.
-And sometimes I give them further information.
+Sometimes, the researcher gives me new information, and sometimes, I give them further information.

 Using the collaborative environment, we can create an accurate family tree with less effort in the long run.